Customizing Theme Elements

 • Taxonomy widget

-1. The custom class name field appears at the bottom of a widget form.
-Add css classes in the field.
+2. The custom class name field appears at the bottom of a widget form.
+Add CSS classes in the field.

-2. Define css rules for the custom css class in an Embed Media widget and place the Embed Media widget to the same layout where the widget resides on.
+3. Define CSS rules for the custom CSS class in an Embed Media widget and place the Embed Media widget to the same layout where the widget resides on.

 For example: a rule of css which sets text color to green